2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 Full Film, Video & Photographic Arts at University of Central Florida Report

 You’ll be in good company if you decide to attend Miami Dade College.
 It ranked #3 on our 2023 Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in Florida list.
-Located in the city of Miami, MDC is a public college with a fairly large student population.
+Located in the large city of Miami, MDC is a public school with a very large student population.

 Of the 60 students majoring in film at MDC, 60% are male and 40% are female.